-Talent Producer Chloe Gordon said, "After we landed, we drove to the festival site to assess our goods.
-When we arrived, my initial reaction was 'huh.'
+Talent Producer Chloe Gordon said, “After we landed, we drove to the festival site to assess our goods.
+When we arrived, my initial reaction was ‘huh.’
 This was not a model-filled private cay that was owned by Pablo Escobar.This was a development lot covered in gravel with a few tractors scattered around.
-There was not enough space to build all the tents and green rooms they would need.
-There was not a long, beautiful beach populated by swimming pigs.
-There were, however, a lot of sand flies that left me looking like I had smallpox."
+Certainly not enough space to build all the tents and green rooms they would need.
+No long, beautiful beach populated by swimming pigs.
+There were, however, a lot of sand flies that left me looking like I had smallpox.”

 An Inlfuencer led the entire effort and withheld key information.
 I’m am not saying that an Influencer or anyone else could not have made this happen.
 What I am saying is anyone without enough experience has no place leading an event of this magnitude.
 I would recommend that you host the event and hire an Event Production firm to handle all the dirty work.

 I see this mindset in certain clients.
 In their head is makes all the sense, but when you want to put it into action it’s not possible.
 Example, you might want to ride into your event in a hot air balloon.
 WOW that sounds fun doesn’t it?
 However, your event is in the middle of downtown DC or it will cost you $25,000 when you thought it would be $5,000.
 Did you know 40% of couples underestimate the cost of their wedding per Wedding Wire?
 I’m certain this carries over into events.